pujol99/CheckersAI/README.md

 # CheckersAI
-Play tic tac toe against the machine
+Play checkers against the machine

 minmax algorithm used